demirsefa/react-native-challange/README.md

 Hakan owns so many movies that he can't keep track of all of them.
 He needs some way to keep track of all of his movies.

 ## Requirements
-Your React Native app should be able to complete the following tasks:
+Your React Native app should be able to complete the following tasks: (Data does not have persist)
 * Add a new Movie (Title, Genre, Description, Rating, or anything else you think would be important)
 * Remove Movies
 * Edit Movies
 * List all of his movies
 * Persist data using Context or Redux
-* Rate movies (does not have persist)
+* Rate movies
 * Sort and filter movies by rating and category.

 ## Bonus Points